CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 ```

 **Source:** _github.com/i0natan/nodebestpractices_
-### Q18: What's the difference between dependencies, devDependencies and peerDependencies in npm package.json file? ☆☆☆☆
+### Q78: What's the difference between dependencies, devDependencies and peerDependencies in npm package.json file? ☆☆☆☆<a id="78"></a>

 **Answer:**
 * **dependencies** - Dependencies that your project needs to run, like a library that provides functions that you call from your code.
 They are installed transitively (if A depends on B depends on C, npm install on A will install B and C).